chrislowh/MTK_SCCS/README.md

 This repository contains the following scripts under the directory **/scripts/**:

 **data_clean.R**: Data collected by Swathi Pathdaka were stored in RData and RDS files, and not processed.
 This short script reads in data and re-write relevant information as .csv files for more convenient manipulation.
+Reading into this R.script, this will also serve as a showcase for all available data.

 **sccs_case_def.R**: